 The publication Career Readiness Data Handbook: Measuring What Matters includes a chapter on How to Grade Performance Assessments.

-Following are several links for existing rubrics which can be adapted
+Following are several links for existing rubrics that can be adapted

 - For All Rubrics